How to Prevent Identity Theft With 20 Essential Steps [Updated 2024]

 Spyware is a type of software capable of installing on your computer in order to launch pop-up windows, redirect your browser to malicious locations and monitor your browsing sessions and your overall internet connection.

-If you don’t want to bother checking and keeping those apps up-to-date every day, you can also use a free dedicated solution to do the job.
+If you don’t want to bother checking and keeping those apps up to date every day, you can also use a dedicated solution to do the job.

 You are in front of an ATM machine or at the local shop and try to withdraw some money or just insert your PIN to pay.

-Before you leave your home, just think a bit if you need all those things with you.
-Take only the necessary – in case you lose them or forget them somewhere, you’ll limit the potential loss.
+Before you leave your home, take some time to consider which things to take with you.
+By carrying only the necessary items, you’ll limit the potential loss.

-- Don’t leave your bag unattended in a public place or place it far from you.
-If a thief takes your bag, can you catch him in time?
+Don’t leave your bag unattended in a public place or place it far from you.

 Make sure you destroy those papers before you throw them away.
-Don’t just place them in a garbage can – use a shredder.
+Don’t just place them in a garbage can, use a shredder for example.

 Try to think like an identity thief.
 You need to find personal information, especially financial details about someone.
 How do you do it?
 Where do you start from?